hemilabs/heminetwork/README.md

 Prerequisites: `docker`

 To run the full network locally, you can run the following.
 Note that this will create L2Keytones and BTC Blocks at a high rate.

-You can modify these in `./e2e/mocktimism/mocktimism.go` or `./e2e/docker-compose.yml`.
+You can modify these via the env variables:
+* `HEMI_LOCAL_BTC_RATE_SECONDS`: generate new BTC Block at this rate of seconds
+* `HEMI_LOCAL_L2K_RATE_SECONDS`: generate new L2 Keystone at this rate of seconds

 note: the `--build` flag is optional if you want to rebuild your code

 ```
 docker-compose -f ./e2e/docker-compose.yml up --build
 ```

 ### Running the full network tests